bradgignac/slingshot/README.md

 You can specify as many arguments to push as you'd like, and they can be either directories or files.

+### Global Options

+Slingshot provides several global options that can be specified with every command.

 #### Etcd Peers

 Slingshot assumes etcd is available at `http://127.0.0.1:4001`.
 If you need specify an alternate etcd location, use the `--peer` flag to provide one or more URLs for nodes in your etcd cluster.

 ```
-$ slingshot push --peer http://10.10.10.1:4001 examples
+$ slingshot --peer http://10.10.10.1:4001 push examples
 ```

-For more information about Slingshot commands and their options, run `slingshot --help`.

 ## License